Easy Rider: Filming

-According to Bill Hayward, the associate producer of the film, in interviews included as part of the bonus DVD feature, Shaking the Cage, Hopper was difficult on set.
-During test shooting on location in New Orleans, Hopper fought with the production's ad hoc crew for control.
-At one point he entered into a physical confrontation with photographer Barry Feinstein, who was one of the camera operators for the shoot.
+According to associate producer Bill Hayward in interviews included as part of the bonus DVD feature, "Shaking the Cage", Hopper was difficult on set.
+During test shooting on location in New Orleans, with documentary filmmaker Baird Bryant on camera, Hopper fought with the production's ad hoc crew for control.
+At one point, a paranoid Hopper demanded camera operator Barry Feinstein hand over the footage he shot that day so he could keep it safe with him in his hotel room.
+Enraged, Feinstein hurled the film cans at Hopper and the two got into a physical confrontation.
 After this turmoil, Hopper and Fonda decided to assemble a proper crew for the rest of the film.

-The hippie commune was recreated from pictures and shot at a site overlooking Malibu Canyon, since the New Buffalo commune in Arroyo Hondo near Taos, New Mexico, did not permit shooting there.
+Consequently, the rest of the film was shot on 35mm film, while the New Orleans sequences were shot on 16mm film.
+The hippie commune was recreated from pictures and shot at a site overlooking Malibu Canyon on Piuma Canyon Road, since the New Buffalo commune in Arroyo Hondo near Taos, New Mexico, did not permit shooting there.
+Among the extras who appear in the sequence are actors Dan Haggerty and Carrie Snodgress, musician Jim Sullivan, and Fonda's daughter Bridget.

 A short clip near the beginning of the film shows Wyatt and Billy on Route 66 in Flagstaff, Arizona, passing a large figure of a lumberjack.
-That lumberjack statue — once situated in front of the Lumberjack Café — remains in Flagstaff, but now stands inside the J. Lawrence Walkup Skydome on the campus of Northern Arizona University.
+That lumberjack statue—once situated in front of the Lumberjack Café—remains in Flagstaff, but now stands inside the J. Lawrence Walkup Skydome on the campus of Northern Arizona University.
 A second, very similar statue was also moved from the Lumberjack Café to the exterior of the Skydome.
 Most of the film is shot outside with natural lighting.
 Hopper said all the outdoor shooting was an intentional choice on his part, because "God is a great gaffer."
-The production used two five-ton trucks, one for the equipment and one for the motorcycles, with the cast and crew in a motor home.
+Besides the camera car, the production used two five-ton trucks, one for the equipment and pulling an 750 Amp generator trailer, and one for the up to four motorcycles, with the cast and crew in a motor home.
 One of the locations was Monument Valley.

 The restaurant scenes with Fonda, Hopper, and Nicholson were shot in Morganza, Louisiana.
-The men and girls in that scene were all Morganza locals.
+The men and girls in the scenes were Morganza locals.
 In order to inspire more vitriolic commentary from the local men, Hopper told them the characters of Billy, Wyatt, and George had raped and killed a girl outside of town.
-The scene in which Billy and Wyatt were shot was filmed on Louisiana Highway 105 North, just outside Krotz Springs, and the two other men in the scene—Johnny David and D.C.
+The scene in which Billy and Wyatt were shot was filmed on Louisiana Highway 105 North, just outside Krotz Springs, and the two men in the pickup truck—Johnny David and D.C.
 Billodeau—were Krotz Springs locals.